 Did you know that fast fashion is the second biggest polluter in the world?
 Only the oil industry is more harmful to our environment.
 Fast fashion is responsible for 1.2 trillion tonnes of carbon emissions worldwide, which means the sector produces more carbon emissions than air travel and shipping combined.
-Fast fashion is also responsible for 20% of the world’s wastewater production.
+Fast fashion is also responsible for 20% of the world's wastewater production.
 Every year, 93 million cubic meters of water are used for production.
-This amount can supply around 5 million people per year, which could benefit countries suffering from water scarcity and on the brink of “Day Zero”.
-But not only the ecological but also the social factor should be considered here.
-What is sold cheaply must of course also be produced cheaply somewhere.
-Mostly this happens in China, Bangladesh and other Southeast Asian countries, where people work under the worst conditions.
-Child labour, wages far below the minimum wage, forced overtime, no social security and the violation of human rights are unfortunately still a reality!
+This amount can supply around 5 million people per year, which could benefit countries suffering from water scarcity and on the brink of "Day Zero."
+But it's not just the ecological impact that we should consider.
+The social factor is equally important.
+What is sold cheaply must be produced cheaply somewhere, usually in China, Bangladesh, and other Southeast Asian countries, where people work under terrible conditions.
+Unfortunately, child labor, wages far below the minimum wage, forced overtime, no social security, and the violation of human rights are still a reality in these countries.

-In recent years, the concept of sustainability in fashion has fortunately gained momentum.
-In the context of the circular economy, the recycling of old clothes, for example, can play an important role in reducing the amount of waste produced by the textile and fashion industry.
-However, of greater importance according to the hierarchy of waste management is always reducing waste, for example by not overproducing in the first place, or simply reusing old clothes.
-Fortunately the latter is increasingly reflected in the second-hand trend.
-Producing clothes that are as durable as possible promotes this trend.
+In recent years, the concept of sustainability in fashion has gained momentum, which is fortunate.
+In the context of the circular economy, the recycling of old clothes can play an important role in reducing the amount of waste produced by the textile and fashion industry.
+However, reducing waste is always of greater importance according to the hierarchy of waste management, for example, by not overproducing in the first place or reusing old clothes.
+Fortunately, the latter is increasingly reflected in the second-hand trend.
+Producing durable clothes promotes this trend.
 The DIY (remanufacture) trend can also be promoted, for example, through repair tutorials.

-Recycling of clothing is understood to mean the reuse of recyclable materials from items of clothing that have already been worn.
-These are sorted by color after being handed in at the shop or in certain containers, broken down into the individual fibers and spun into new yarn, which is then used to make new garments.
-However, even the so-called recycling processes are unfortunately often not entirely sustainable.
-Not only worn clothes from containers etc. end up in these recycling processes, but sometimes also brand new goods that come from overproduction or returns from fast-moving collections.
-This happens despite a German law about goods recycling, which states that it is forbidden to destroy or recycle unused goods in Germany.
-The products are divided into A, B and C goods.
-Mostly only the goods without any or only slight damage (A- & B-goods) get the chance for a second life, as in the case of sales in second-hand shops, new yarn production or the shredding process.
-The majority (C-goods) are nevertheless sent to incinerators and destroyed.
-This method is unfortunately a widespread solution to “recycle” discarded clothes.
-These are shipped to Romania, Poland, etc. to be sold as fuel, where again quite a few chemicals are released into nature.
+The recycling of clothing refers to the reuse of recyclable materials from worn items of clothing.
+They are sorted by color after being handed in at the shop or in certain containers, broken down into individual fibers, and spun into new yarn, which is then used to make new garments.
+Unfortunately, even the so-called recycling processes are often not entirely sustainable.
+Not only are worn clothes from containers used in these processes, but sometimes brand new goods that come from overproduction or returns from fast-moving collections are also included.
+This happens despite German laws about goods recycling, which forbid the destruction or recycling of unused goods in Germany.
+Products are divided into A, B, and C goods.
+Usually, only goods without any or with only slight damage (A and B goods) have the chance for a second life, such as in the case of sales in second-hand shops, new yarn production, or the shredding process.
+The majority of goods (C goods) are sent to incinerators and destroyed.
+Unfortunately, this method is a widespread solution to "recycle" discarded clothes.
+These are shipped to Romania, Poland, and other countries to be sold as fuel, where quite a few chemicals are released into nature.

-At MOODJA we are committed to actively promote sustainability in our spheres of influence.
+At MOODJA, we are committed to actively promoting sustainability in our spheres of influence.
 Sustainability is part of our core business strategy.
-In addition, we implement fair working conditions and strive for an overall climate-neutral fulfillment.
+In addition, we implement fair working conditions and strive for overall climate-neutral fulfillment.
 Our first sustainability report is currently in development.
-Operationally, we are happy to process our customers’ returns and prepare the returned goods in such a way that they can be resold as A-grade goods if possible.
-From a sustainability perspective, the return rate should of course be kept as low as possible in order to save additional climate-relevant resources.
+Operationally, we are happy to process our customers' returns and prepare the returned goods in such a way that they can be resold as A-grade goods if possible.
+From a sustainability perspective, the return rate should, of course, be kept as low as possible to save additional climate-relevant resources.
 Keeping general transport volumes in check should be briefly mentioned here.

-As the demand for fair brands and products is continuously increasing, our holistic endeavor is to be as sustainable a link as possible in the value chains of our customers and to offer sustainable high quality customized e-commerce fulfillment for fashion and lifestyle brands.
-It is essential to pull together in partnership.
+As the demand for fair brands and products is continuously increasing, our holistic endeavor is to be as sustainable a link as possible in the value chains of our customers and to offer sustainable, high-quality, customized e-commerce fulfillment for fashion and lifestyle brands.
+It is essential to work together in a partnership.
 Are you ready to make a positive impact as a fashion brand?
 Then join us on the transformative path to a more sustainable fashion and logistics industry!